 Big suppliers, big volumes…big risk?

-Blanke has commitments from Walmart, a casino called Pao de Acucar and the third largest listed retail company in Latin America, Cencosud.
+Blanke has commitments from Walmart, Pao de Acucar, a retailer partly owned by France’s Casino, and the third largest listed retail company in Latin America, Cencosud.

 While in Seattle last week, he sealed the deal for half a million dollars of Alaska seafood, sending 10 containers weighing a total of 250,000 metric tons on a 45-day journey to Brazil.